khiemlu96/trakfire-react/README.md

  unless you are executing commands for the production build which is hosted by Heroku.
 In this case you will run `heroku run rails c -a trakfire-rails`.
 For more info on the heroku toolbelt including installation head over to <https://toolbelt.heroku.com/>.

+### Creating a Bot
+`load createBot.rb`

+You will be prompted to enter a name, handle, bio and img url for the bot.

 ### Posting as a bot user
 `load 'botPost.rb'`